-This 2012 Education Preparation Performance Report, recently released by the Ohio Board of Regents, reaffirms what Heidelberg’s School of Education has known for some time: the program prepares and graduates effective educators.
+This 2012 Education Preparation Performance Report, recently released by the Ohio Department of Higher Education, reaffirms what Heidelberg’s School of Education has known for some time: the program prepares and graduates effective educators.

 Heidelberg was among seven of Ohio’s 51 teacher preparation programs that had more than 95 percent of its recent graduates meet or exceed a measure called “value-added,” a statistical measure that shows whether students made a year’s worth of academic progress in a given year, regardless of what they knew at the start of the year.
 The report includes people who teach math and reading in grades 4-8 for the past three years.